September 8, 2018, Dreamstyle Stadium, Albuquerque, NM

-Is there a registration fee to be a Virtual Rider?
+Is there a registration fee to be a Virtual Challenger?

-No registration is required for Virtual Riders as they will not receive a rider gift bag.
+No registration fee is required for Virtual Challenger, but they will not receive a gift bag.

-What is the fundraising commitment to be a Virtual Rider?
+What is the fundraising commitment to be a Virtual Challenger?

-There is no fundraising minimum for virtual riders.
+There is no fundraising minimum for Virtual Challengers.

-Virtual Riders create a fundraising page and then invite their friends, family members and co-workers to donate to cancer research.
+Virtual Challengers create a fundraising page and then invite their friends, family members and co-workers to donate to cancer research.

 Do I need a credit card to participate?

-No, a credit card is not required because a virtual rider does not have a fundraising minimum.
+No, a credit card is not required because a Virtual Challenger does not have a fundraising minimum.

-How do I register to become a Virtual Rider?
+How do I register to become a Virtual Challenger?

-Select the Virtual Rider participant type during the registration process.
+Select the Virtual Challenger participant type during the registration process.